soedev/soego-component/ekafka/README.md

 # Default: 30s
 rebalanceTimeout = "30s"
 # JoinGroupBackoff optionally sets the length of time to wait before re-joining
-# the consumer group after an error.
+# the simple group after an error.
 #
 # Default: 5s
 joinGroupBackoff = "5s"
-# StartOffset determines from whence the consumer group should begin
+# StartOffset determines from whence the simple group should begin
 # consuming when it finds a partition without a committed offset.
 If
 # non-zero, it must be set to one of FirstOffset or LastOffset.
 #
 # Default: `-2` (FirstOffset)
 startOffset = "-2"
-# RetentionTime optionally sets the length of time the consumer group will
+# RetentionTime optionally sets the length of time the simple group will
 # be saved by the broker.  -1 will disable the setting and leave the
 # retention up to the broker's offsets.retention.minutes property.
 By
 # default, that setting is 1 day for kafka < 2.0 and 7 days for kafka >=